 9. Insurance and back-up – Boring but essential.
 Your chosen photographer should have public liability insurance.
 Carrying backup equipment is essential.
 If the camera malfunctions (and they do from time to time), everything stops till it’s fixed (If it can’t be fixed you will have no photos).

-10. The date, when it’s gone – it’s gone – Your photographer will probably be exclusive to you on your wedding day, so choose and book your photographer as soon as you have set your date, and chosen your venue.
+10. The date, when it’s gone – it’s gone – Your photographer should be exclusive to you on your wedding day, so choose and book your photographer as soon as you have set your date, and chosen your venue.
 Remember that dates in July and August often get booked up first – it’s when the teachers all get married!